This is our ethical eater’s guide to being vegan in Sri Lanka!

-If you’re reading this then vegan food is probably very high on your priorities list when you travel.
-Although there are incredible countries all over the world many of these places still see veganism as some kind of tropical disease.
-Sri Lanka on the other hand is not only an unforgettable country to travel it’s also home to some of the most delicious and varied vegan food in the world.
-Before you get too excited you should also know there are a lot of unsuspecting hurdles for ethical eaters.
-This guide has everything you need to know about being vegan in Sri Lanka, to get you over those hurdles and help you experience some of the best vegan food in the world!
+Although there are incredible countries to travel all over the world many of these places still see veganism as some kind of tropical disease.
+Sri Lanka on the other hand is not only an unforgettable country to travel it’s also home to some of the most delicious and varied vegan food you’ll find.

 Why listen to us?

-After following our appetites for 3 months and eating absolutely everything plant based it’s safe to say we learned all of the tips, tricks and knowledge needed to be vegan in Sri Lanka.
-We grazed our way from north to south and east to west trying absolutely everything in our path and have put together this mega guide with;
+After following our appetites for 3 months and eating absolutely everything plant-based it’s safe to say we learned all of the tips, tricks and knowledge needed for travelling as a vegan in Sri Lanka.
+We grazed our way from North to South, East to West trying absolutely everything in our path and have put together this mega guide with…

 Common questions answered